getify/let-er/README.md

 console.log(x); // Reference Error!
 ```

+A bit hacky?
+Sure.
+But it works.
+And you get to write nice, maintable code with the benefits of block-scoping.
+Who cares what the transpiled code looks like, right? :)

 **NOTE:** By default, shown here are the extra comment annotations to make the transpiled code a bit more readable.
-You can suppress these default comment annotations with the `annotate` [option setting](#options), in which case the code produced would be:
+You can suppress these default comment annotations with the `annotate` [option setting](#options), in which case the ES3+ code produced would be:

 ```js
 try{throw "foo"}catch(x){